-EPR has successfully performed many domestic and international project restructuring assignments and is considered by many to be the world-wide leading specialist in diagnosing and correcting very difficult construction problems.
+EPR has successfully performed many domestic and international project restructuring assignments and is considered by many to be the world-wide leading specialist in diagnosing and correcting very difficult power and energy construction problems.
 It often takes an innovative approach that combines a strategic commercial/technical view, robust scalable systems, field leadership, and subject-matter experience to bend site culture and raise contractor performance.

 In one instance, after COD, EPR provided a 300,000 item punchlist representing 3-4 million defects and ~$400mm in aggregate claims.
 This example represents EPR’s ability to quickly and controllably scale into very large claims that are documented in every detail and referenced to the contracted codes, standards, and specifications.

-All aspects of project planning, engineering, construction, commissioning and involve thousands of activities that need to be performed with established processes and attention to details.
+All aspects of project planning, engineering, construction, and commissioning involve thousands of activities that need to be performed with established processes and attention to details.
 When difficulty occurs, EPR can mobilize very quickly to provide a condition assessment, perform root-cause investigations, provide subject-matter expert support, and be an active partner to help resolve any problem.